Skip to main content

 While you can’t always avoid an ankle sprain, there are important things you can do to ensure your ankle heals after your injury.
 Paying attention to your recovery could help you avoid chronic ankle instability and other issues in the future.

-At Apple Podiatry Group, Jarna Rathod-Bhatt, DPM, and Rahul Bhatt, DPM, use a variety of therapies for ankle sprains at their offices in Arlington, Irving, Fort Worth, and Flower Mound, Texas.
+At Apple Podiatry Group, Jarna Rathod-Bhatt, DPM, and Rahul Bhatt, DPM, use a variety of therapies for ankle sprains at their offices in Arlington, Fort Worth, and Flower Mound, Texas.
 Every therapy is tailored to the individual patient’s medical history, lifestyle, and other factors that could have an impact on healing.
 In this post, we share some tips that can help you in your recovery.

 Seek medical care